 Summer is here, and it is time for many children to binge on electronics for 12-16 hours a day.
-Children will spend much of their time with electronics between television, gaming systems, tablets, and computers.
+Children will spend much of their time with electronic devices, such as televisions, gaming systems, tablets, and computers.
 In today’s digital world, there are few alternatives to electronics.
-What are parents to do if they do not want their children addicted to electrics?
+What are parents to do if they do not want their children addicted to electronics?
 In truth, electronics and the Internet can be addictive, with millions of children already addicted in the US and worldwide.
 As a former Internet addict, I understand how tempting and demanding the Internet can be.
-Below is a list of actions parents can take to help reduce their screen time and help to prevent an addiction from forming.
+Below is a list of actions parents can take to help reduce their screen time and prevent addiction from forming.

 1. Take Control of Your Electronics

-As a parent, you must remember all house electronics are yours.
-Your child’s phone, tablet, and XBox are yours, not his.
+As a parent, you must remember that all household electronics are yours.
+Your child’s phone, tablet, and Xbox are yours, not his.
 You bought them, and you are responsible for them.
 Your first task is to take them over.
 You need to have access to all these devices so you know what your child is doing with them.
-Your child may protect and become upset at this, but you are responsible for their health and safety, and the Internet can be a very unsafe place.
+Your child may become upset by this, but you are responsible for their health and safety, and the Internet can be a very unsafe place.

-As with electronics, parents are in control of their Internet access.
+As with electronics, parents control their Internet access.
 If you are paying the bill, you are in control.
-Most internet providers come with a router or modem which you can access.
-You need to secure your connection to control who has access.
-While this can be a technical task, you should be able to be able to change the password needed to access the Internet.
-You want control of this password as if your child misbehaves or cannot control his electronics usage; then you may need to disable the Internet.
+Most internet providers include a router or modem that you can access.
+You need to secure your connection to control who can access it.
+While this can be a technical task, you should be able to change the password needed to access the Internet.
+You want control over this password; if your child misbehaves or cannot manage their use of electronics, you may need to disable the Internet.
 Contact your Internet service provider and ask how to access your router or modem.
 You should have the right to access and control it as you are paying the bill.

-The goal is to be able to control when the Internet is on and off.
+The goal is to control when the Internet is on and off.
 Many children who are addicted to the Internet will forgo sleep to be online.
 Turning off the Internet at night is a good solution to eliminate this.
-As many kids will sneak electronics, they cannot have access if there is no Internet to connect to.
-A good time for the Internet to be disconnected is 9:00 PM.
+Since many kids will sneak electronics, they cannot access them if there is no Internet connection.
+A good time to disconnect from the Internet is 9:00 PM.
 The problem with this method is that the Internet will also be off for parents.

 You can bypass this limitation if you have a router with multiple networks.
-One network can be for the kids, and the other can be for parents.
+One network can be for kids, and the other for parents.
 You can set timers on the network for the kids, leaving the network for the parents untouched.
-Password protect both networks and never give out the password for the parent’s network.
-Make sure to use complex passwords that cannot be guessed, as your kids may spend hours trying to crack the password.
+Password-protect both networks and never give out the password for the parents’ network.
+Make sure to use complex passwords that cannot be easily guessed, as your kids may spend hours trying to crack them.
 Do not underestimate your child; they may learn how to hack into systems if desperate enough for Internet access.

 3. Structure your Child’s Day

-If you do not have set activities for your child, they will spend their day in electronics.
+If you do not have set activities for your child, they will spend their day in front of electronics.
 While this may be tempting, overall, it can lead to addiction.
 A good structure of activities will help reduce their screen time.
 If your children are old enough to do some chores, include them.
-Children should work in the summer as they need to learn life is not free and everyone has responsibilities.
+Children should work in the summer so they learn that life is not free and that everyone has responsibilities.
 Have your child help you with chores or other activities daily.

 Scheduling activities away from home is another good way of spending time with them.
 Going to a park or a public library once a week is a good idea.
-Try to create a weekly schedule with events set on specific days, and share this schedule with your child.
-Sometimes, Let them pick the activities to feel like they are part of the process.
+Try to create a weekly schedule with events scheduled for specific days, and share it with your child.
+Sometimes, let them pick the activities to feel like they are part of the process.
 Some days can consist mostly of electronics, but let these days be the exception rather than the rule.
 Remind your child the day before each activity so they are prepared.
-While there may be some protesting at first due to limited screen time, this will be more of a routine by the time the summer is over.
-Make sure to involve the whole family on weekends so everyone can spend time with each other.
+While there may be some initial protest due to limited screen time, this will be more routine by the time summer is over.
+Make sure to involve the whole family on weekends so everyone can spend time together.

 4. Continuing Education

 Even though school is over, learning should continue.
 Reading books is an excellent method to accomplish this.
-Some of the books chosen can be ones required for school or that will help with learning.
+Some of the books chosen may be required for school or helpful for learning.
 Most, however, should be books your children want to read.
 Reading is a lost art that our children cannot afford to lose.
-All children need to be reading, not only to improve their vocabulary skills but to have an interest in the medium.
+All children need to read, not only to improve their vocabulary but also to develop an interest in the medium.
 This is why your public library is important.
 Take your child at least twice a month and have them pick out books they want to read.
 If they do not pick out a book, research ones popular with their age group and check them out.
 Always be aware of what your child is reading, and read these books yourself.
-This way, you can have conversations with your child and can have a dialogue.
+This way, you can have conversations with your child and engage in dialogue.

 Taking your child to museums and other public works is another great way to continue their education.
-Natural history museums and science-related museums are great for getting children interested in learning.
+Natural history museums and science museums are great for sparking children’s interest in learning.
 Include these events in your weekly schedules.
-Many museums have summer rate programs where you can get good deals on family packages.
+Many museums have summer rate programs that offer good deals on family packages.
 Use the summer to take advantage of these deals.

 5. Monitor Your Own Electronic Usage

-As a parent, it is important for your child to see you as someone who means what they say.
-Respect is earned, and your child needs to respect you and the words you say.
+As a parent, it is important that your child sees you as someone who means what they say.
+Respect is earned, and your child needs to respect you and your words.
 If your child sees you getting on them for things while you do these same things, they will lose respect and may become defiant.
 If you are yelling at your child to limit their electronics usage, while you do not, they will ignore what you say.

-This summer, work to limit your electronic usage as well.
+This summer, work on limiting your use of electronics as well.
 This will be as difficult as it is for your child, as many adults are addicted to electronics.
-If there is a time of the day your child is not on electronics, you need to follow this same rule.
+If there is a time of the day when your child is not on electronics, you need to follow this same rule.
 As a parent, you should always have access to electronics, but you should be able to control your usage.
-If you cannot control your electronics usage, you must admit to having a problem and take steps to combat it.
+If you cannot control your use of electronic devices, you must admit you have a problem and take steps to address it.

 In Conclusion

 Summer is a time for families to come together.
 With school being over, it is time for kids to explore and do new things.
 Spending the summer glued to a screen teaches little and reinforces addiction.
 Spend time with your child and plan activities.
-Limit the screen time of everyone in the home and instead spend time together experiencing new activities.
+Limit everyone’s screen time at home and spend time together trying new activities instead.
 Take control of your home’s electronics and ensure they are safe.
 Make this summer the best summer ever, and spend it learning with your child.